HarcourtsAcademy/grav-ha-user/pages/05.about/05.faq/02.attending-courses/02.non_harcourts/modular_sidebar.md

 ---

 ## Sales Program
-Yes, you can attend the [Sales Program](/courses/sales/sales-program).
+Yes, you can attend [Getting Started the Harcourts Way](/courses/sales/getting-started-the-harcourts-way).

-The cost of attending the Sales Program as a non-Harcourts member is $1,690.
+The cost of attending the Getting Started the Harcourts Way as a non-Harcourts member is $1,690.
 If you secure a position with a Harcourts office prior to attending the training you receive a $1,000 sponsorship from Harcourts, and the cost to you will be $690.
-The Harcourts Sales Program is a crucial part of our culture and covers how to perform successfully using Harcourts specific systems and tools.
+The program is a crucial part of our culture and covers how to perform successfully using Harcourts specific systems and tools.

 ## Property Management
 Yes, you can attend the [Property Management Program](/courses/property-management/property-management-program).